yutamago/VTS-Sharp-Core/README.md

 It also includes an [example VTS plugin](VTS.Example/Program.cs) that runs in the console instead of Unity.

+## **Please refer to [VTS-Sharp](https://github.com/FomTarro/VTS-Sharp) for any documentation and questions on the API!**

+## NuGet
-To use it in your project, search for VTS-Sharp-Core or use any of the following commands:
+To use VTS-Sharp in your project, search for the package VTS-Sharp-Core in your IDE or use any of the following commands:

 ### .NET CLI
 ```bash